AMERICAN WEDDINGS BLOG

 Published Monday, May.
 17th, 2021

-Before you dial a clerk, do a little homework to prepare for the call.
-This will make the rest of the conversation easier.
+Do a little homework before you pick up the phone to call the clerk's office.
+Taking time to prepare will make the rest of the phone conversation easier.

-To make this easy, read How to Find Out What County a Wedding Venue is In -- Marriage License Tips.
+► Find out what county your wedding venue is in: How to Find Out What County a Wedding Venue is In -- Marriage License Tips

-Once you know the county, a quick search will help you find the correct phone number.
-The simplest way to find the number will be to type name of county + state + marriage license.
+Once you know the correct county clerk's office to call, a quick internet search will help you find their phone number.
+Use a simple internet search that includes "name of county + state + marriage license"

 What county is the wedding venue in?

-Introduce yourself as an ordained minister, and then ask them anything at all about the legal side of the officiating process.
+When someone answers: Introduce yourself as an ordained minister and wedding officiant.
+Then, ask any questions you have about the legal aspects of performing a wedding.
 Don’t worry, they’ve heard it all before!

 County clerks are much more helpful than actual cats.